-Osmania University degree results 2018 declared at osmania.ac.in
+Osmania University OU degree results 2018 declared at osmania.ac.in, manabadi.com

 About Osmania University

 Osmania University was established in 1918.
 It is the 7th oldest University in India.
 The University is located in Hyderabad.
 It offers 250 UG Programmes with 158 combinations, 75 PG Courses, 27 PG Diploma Programmes and 2 Research Programmes at M.Phil and PhD Levels.
+Every year, OU conducts the degree Under Graduate examinations for all the 1st, 2nd and 3rd year students in March and April.

+Moreover, the University of Hyderabad launched a new Master of Technology (MTech) programme in information security with ‘Cyber Security’ as a specialised stream.
+It is a two-year full-time programme to be conducted from the academic year 2018-19.
+The online applications will be invited from GATE-qualified candidates of 2016, 2017 and 2018 from June 7 to June 30.
+Each admitted student will receive AICTE-GATE fellowship, it said.
+The programme also has the provision of additional five seats for employees with a minimum two years of work experience in IT companies.

 For all the latest Education News, download Indian Express App